gixtuh/hyprland-dotfiles/README.md

 pamixer for the volume changer

-xfce4-taskmanager for the graphical task manager.
+plasma-systemmonitor for the graphical task manager.